Try Our Exclusive Room Finder

 You may need to bring your towels from your room to use at the pool - Disney sometimes stocks extra towels poolside, and sometimes they don't.
 Our advice is to send someone down to the pool to check the towel situation before you go.
 If you end up using your room towels at the pool, just call Housekeeping when you get back and request more.

-Pool toys are permitted in Port Orleans French Quarter's pool, including "pool noodles" (which you may find at the Fulton's General Store in the lobby), and basic toys that would be appropriate for water use such as rubber duckies and bucket & shovel sets.
+Pool toys are permitted in Port Orleans French Quarter's pool, including "pool noodles," and basic toys that would be appropriate for water use such as rubber duckies and bucket & shovel sets.
 Some of us will occasionally bring something like a whiffle ball for playing catch in the pool.
 As long as you’re not disturbing other guests, you’ll be fine.
 Also note that kids with pool toys become very popular with other kids in the pool who want to play too.
 If you’re traveling with an only child and want him to have some age cohort interaction during your vacation, a nice strategy is to bring some extra toys.
 Chances are he’ll make a buddy.

 Wheelchair Accessibility at French Quarter's Pool